lalayh/3DSPGNet/README.md

 ## Introduction

-3D sparse grasp network (3D SPGNet) is a network, which directly maps voxel features of object surfaces to grasp candidates.
+3D sparse grasp network (3D SPGNet) is a network, which directly maps voxel features of object surfaces to grasp candidates. our results are shown in data/result

 ## Installation